lulagalvez/wuakala/README.md

 # wuakala
-Wuakala application to track unsightly occurrences on campus
+Wuakala application to track unsightly occurrences on campus, backend API done in Flask and frontend mobile App done in Flutter

+# Created by

+Luis Galvez and Oscar Castillo